zenineasa/Joycast/ReadMe.md

 ## How it works

-1. Open the Joystick software on your computer.
+1. Open the Joycast software on your computer.
 2. Scan the QR code with your phone.
 3. Your phone will become a virtual joystick, allowing you to control games on your computer.
 4. Invite friends to scan the QR code and join in on the fun.